-- The Licensee is licensed in the jurisdiction in which they reside (i.e. their home jurisdiction); - The Licensee's licence is in good standing within their home jurisdiction, such that they are compliant with their home jurisdiction's regulatory and licence requirements; and - The Licensee completes the required CE for their home jurisdiction.
+- They are licensed in the jurisdiction in which they reside (i.e. their home jurisdiction); - Their licence is in good standing within their home jurisdiction, such that they are compliant with their home jurisdiction's regulatory and licence requirements; and - They complete the required CE for their home jurisdiction.